Ontario New Democratic Youth: Influence

 The two co-chairs of ONDY are given a place on the Ontario New Democratic Party executive.
 In addition, ten members of the Ontario New Democratic Youth are chosen at the annual convention to attend provincial council on behalf of ONDY.
 Local youth clubs are also able to send two members to meetings of the Ontario New Democratic Party's provincial council.

+ONDY Alumni include Natasha Fatah, who was co-chair from 1999 to 2000.